FrancescoAmbrogi/my-academic-site/content/courses/my-vim-course/_index.md

 ## Give Vim a new look

-Right off the bat you might think Vim looks **pretty** boring, especially if compared with recent fancy text editors (e.g. Atom, VS code, etc.).
+Right off the bat you might think Vim looks **pretty** boring, especially if compared with recent very fancy text editors (e.g. Atom, VS code, etc.).
 To give you an idea, here is a simple function (witten in Julia) to calculate the volume of a spehere:

 ![Calculate the volume of a sphere.](Figures/02_sphere_jl_nosy.png)